|Doesn't Man's Best Friend Deserve More than Life on a Chain?|

 Fleas can carry tapeworm eggs.
 If your pet eats an infected flea it can get tapeworms.
 Look for small, seed-like particles where your pet sleeps.
 If you know your dog has tapes, ask your vet for a pill without a fecal test to save money.

 Ticks can cause diseases such as Lyme.
 Some flea treatments, like Revolution and Frontline, also kill

 ticks.
 You can get cheap tick collars from pet and discount stores, and

 A hot spot is a moist, red,

 strong-smelling, infected area on the dog's skin.
 If you see your dog

-constantly scratching the same spot, check to see if you see an oozing,
+constantly scratching or licking the same spot, check for an oozing, red